Skip to main content

 A validator node is a node that participates in the consensus process.
 Since a validator node is basically a replicator node promoted to a validator rank, if you currently do not have deployed your node yet, we recommend you to follow the Deploy your replicator node guide.

-Turn your replicator node into a validator node
+The process to turn your replicator node into a validator node is quite simple depicted below.

 Step 1: Claim your node